Grocery shopping is one of those tasks you either view as a chore or a welcomed escape from the house.

-Here’s what a pretty standard shopping list looks like.
-A few items you obviously don’t buy every time, but they’re good to keep around for cooking.
+(Note: A few items you obviously don’t buy every trip to the store, but they’re good to keep around for cooking.)

-- Fruit: Apples, Oranges, Bananas, Pineapples, Mixed Frozen Berries (for smoothies), Lemons, Limes, Tomatoes, Avocados, Medjool Dates (for real fruit workout fuel, check out Plant Bites)
+- Fruit: Apples, Oranges, Bananas, Pineapples, Fresh Berries, Mixed Frozen Berries (for smoothies), Lemons, Limes, Tomatoes, Avocados, Medjool Dates (for real fruit workout fuel, check out Plant Bites)

 - Starchy Vegetables: Potatoes, Sweet Potatoes